Who We Are

 - Legal research and the preparation of legal memoranda

-- Assisting clients at legal clinics
+- Client assistance at legal clinics

 Projects are developed with our community partners over the summer.
 PBSC students volunteer 3-5 hours per week between September and March excluding exam periods and mid-term breaks.